 The sacrament of reconciliation (also called confession) is available to all on request.
 If you would like to speak with Fr Daryl about making a confidential confession please use the details on the Contact page.
 Please note do NOT provide details you wish to confess via email, confidentiality is only assured when the confession is made in person.

 The Sacrament of Reconciliation also goes by the name of 'Penance' and, more colloquially, 'Confession'.
 The Sacrament deals with sins committed after Baptism (as Baptism washes all sin away), and is a vital Spiritual discipline as we seek to form ourselves in the image of Christ.

 3. Amendment of life.
-We must forsake sin and change our lives— this is the ultimate test of genuine repentance; amendment is the sustained and determined resolve to sin no more and to live a better and holier life.
+We must forsake sin and actually seek to change our lives— this is the ultimate test of genuine repentance; amendment is the sustained and determined resolve to sin no more and to live a better and holier life.
 If we have hurt others, we must make restitution for the injuries done.
 Real repentance demands that we do better, and change, by God's grace.
 In the Sacrament, before Absolution is given, the Priest may give the penitent an act to perform, such as a prayer or a reading from Scripture, as a sign of the repentant person's willingness to change: this is called a 'penance.'
 Doing the penance demonstrates our willingness to amend our lives and manifests our union with the Crucified Lord— it helps us to contemplate the change which is required for the health of our soul; our spiritual father gives it to us for our own good.

 All content Copyright 2015-2018 All rights reserved.